crishanks/feedme/scratch.md

   - [x] Can link back to feed from entry#show
   - [x] Can link out to original content source
   - [ ] Can view all tags assigned to entry
-  - [ ] Can navigate to previous/next entries in feed
+  - [x] Can navigate to previous/next entries in feed
+    - [ ] Need to refactor to account for beg / end of feed
+    - [ ] Need to refactor to account for non-contiguous entry ids
+  - [x] Can refresh entries from feed#index
-  - [ ] Can refresh entries from feed#index and entries#index
+  - [ ] Can refresh entries from entries#index
   - [ ] Can hide / delete an entry (Stage 2)
   - [ ] Can choose sort order from feed/entry#index (Stage 2)
 3. Login/Logout - Welcome Page